Monterey Personal Injury Lawyers

 Whether Your Case Proceeds To Litigation

-We’ve already touched on a few common disputes that can send a personal injury case to litigation, but there are countless others.
-In fact, no matter how strong your claim seems, the opposing party may still refuse to pay a fair settlement.
-At Arash Law, we will do everything in our power to help you obtain a fair settlement without having to proceed to litigation.
-Nevertheless, we will relish the opportunity to file a lawsuit if it is in your best interests to do so.
+We’ve already touched on a few common disputes that can lead to litigation in a personal injury case, but there are many others.
+In fact, no matter how strong your claim seems, negotiations with the opposing party may still prove unproductive.
+At Arash Law, we strive to pursue a settlement without having to proceed to litigation.

 How Much Is My Personal Injury Case Worth?

-While every case is different, the value of your claim will be highly dependent on factors such as the cause of your accident, the severity of your injuries, the value of your medical expenses, and the quality of your legal representation.
-It is best to consult with our Monterey personal injury attorneys to get a more accurate idea of the value and types of damages you may be able to recover.
+While every case is different, the value of your claim will depend on factors such as the cause of your accident, the severity of your injuries, the value of your medical expenses, and the quality of your legal representation.
+You can consult with our Monterey personal injury attorneys to get an idea of the value and types of damages you may be able to seek.

 client suffered lower leg injuries– JUDD ROSS ALLEN